Pain is Normal, Chronic Pain is Not

 How the Brain is Responsible for Chronic Pain Syndrome

 Many people commonly ask, ‘Is chronic pain all in my head?’
 The truth is that the brain judges whether or not a situation is threatening or dangerous.
 And ultimately, the brain decides if you experience pain or not.

 For instance, you step off the curb and badly sprain your ankle.
 You likely expect to feel pain.
 But what if you step off that curb, sprain your ankle, and look up to see a bus coming toward you?
 In that moment, your brain decides that moving out of the street is much more important to your survival than experiencing the pain caused by your sprained ankle.
 During this brief period of time, your brain does not register the pain in your ankle since this would prevent you from moving quickly out of the way.

 The same concept applies to the stories about soldiers who suffer an injury during battle, yet they don’t realize they’ve been hurt until the battle is over.
-Or there’s the injured athlete who makes the game-winning play.
+Or there’s the injured athlete who makes the game-winning play with an elbow injury.
 Or there’s the badly burned father who runs back into the burning house to save his child.

 Pain is a complicated concept.
 And thus, so is chronic pain.

 Navigating the Reasons Behind Your Pain

 If you’ve ever experienced a paper cut, you can likely imagine the intricate workings of pain.
 For such a small cut, it hurts a lot.
 But you can see that the tissue damage is not the same as the degree of pain you feel.
 It’s a confusing dilemma.